Former Epix executive pleads guilty to $7 million fraud at network

-NEW YORK The former chief digital officer of the Epix cable television network pleaded guilty on Tuesday to defrauding his former employer of more than $7 million, U.S. prosecutors said.
+NEW YORK, June 20 The former chief digital officer of the Epix cable television network pleaded guilty on Tuesday to defrauding his former employer out of more than $7 million, U.S. prosecutors said.

 Rensing was arrested and charged in April 2016.

-Epix, a joint venture between Viacom Inc (VIAB.O), Lions Gate Entertainment Corp (LGFa.N) and Metro-Goldwyn-Mayer Inc[MGMYR.UL], was not identified by name in the charging documents, but the company has confirmed that it was the alleged victim.
+Epix, a joint venture between Viacom Inc, Lions Gate Entertainment Corp and Metro-Goldwyn-Mayer Inc, was not identified by name in the charging documents, but the company has confirmed that it was the alleged victim.

 In a criminal complaint, prosecutors said that while working at Epix from April 2010 to August 2015, Rensing caused the company to contract with vendor companies he owned to perform digital media services.